How We Added 40lbs to Our Squat in 4 Months Using The PUSH Band

 This methodology closely resembles the RPE scale and style of training with one key difference, you don’t have to know your body to make it effective.
 It’s really hard to tell whether you have another rep or set based on feel, especially if you are new to training.
 Using the data from the PUSH band let me know whether or not Jillian needed to do more or shut it down.
 I think more important than letting me know what weight to call, it gave her the confidence to know that she could hit the next weight.

 The progress made in the last 4 months was without a doubt a tribute to the effectiveness of the PUSH band as another tool to combine with smart programming.
 Just like any other tool, you need to experiment with the PUSH band a bit and get a handle on the bar speeds that you are able to generate and their association with a percentage of a max.
-Looking over the data from our first training session with the PUSH band to last week it is clear how much progress was made.
+Looking at the data from our first training session with the PUSH band to last week it is clear how much progress was made.

 The data on the left is the analysis from the first training session where 215 was pretty much a max effort.
 The screen shot from the PUSH app on the right shows the bar speed with 215 as a warmup to the rest of the training session.
 Both are raw with sleeves.
 By my calculations that is an increase of 143% bar speed!
 This is something that pretty much everyone can use to their benefit to get stronger.